kikem4n/project-gke-k8s/README.md

-# Kubernetes & HELM in GPC with Terraform.
+# Kubernetes & HELM in GCP with Terraform.

 Terraform template to provision the follow resources: